-LEWISTON, Idaho — A logging project that has just started in the Nez Perce-Clearwater National Forest in northern Idaho has been temporarily halted by court action.
+LEWISTON, Idaho — A northern Idaho logging project in the Nez Perce-Clearwater National Forest is back on following a court ruling.

-The logging project is designed to yield about 40 million board feet of timber and restore and rehabilitate fish habitat.
+The U.S. Forest Service says the project will produce about 40 million board feet of timber while restoring fish habitat.

 Information from: Lewiston Tribune, http://www.lmtribune.com